Success and Motivation

 Long term goals

-are goals that takes longer time to achieve.
+are goals that take longer time to achieve.
 It requires more time, focus, Determination, discipline, and proper planning.
-If your long-term goals lack these necessary characteristics, you might end up been frustrated and losing hope.
+If your long-term goals lack these necessary characteristics, you might end up being frustrated and losing hope.

-To achieve this you need to be sensitive, optimistic, honest to yourself, sincere, and hard-working. long term goals lead to a lifetime of success.
+To achieve this, you need to be sensitive, optimistic, honest, sincere, and hard-working.
+Long-term goals lead to a lifetime of success.
 Your longtime goal accounts for your future success, comfort, and personal development, because your life depends on this.
-Examples of long term goals:
+Examples of long-term goals:

 The Five Golden Rules for your goal setting